CHINAKNOWLEDGE - a universal guide for China studies | HOME | About | Guestbook |

 Map Western Jin DynastyMap Western Jin DynastyMap Western Jin Dynasty

-The territory of the Western Jin Dynasty (Xijin 西晉) was almost as large as that of the Han empire 漢, and the administration structure with regions (zhou 州) and subordinated commanderies (jun 郡) and princedoms (wangguo 王國) was also inherited from the Han local administration.
-Scattered among the state-owned commanderies we find - like during the Han period - independent princedoms (in violet), especially in the eastern regions, corresponding to modern Hebei, Shandong and Jiangsu provinces.
-The names of the territories of the eight rebelling princes are underlined yellow.
-From the begin of the 4rd century CE numerous rebellions spread disturbances within the Jin empire.
-The leaders of these rebellions (large yellow dots) were partially Chinese peasants or soldiers like Qi Wannian 齊萬年, Wang Ru 王如, Zhang Chang 張昌, Hao San 郝散, Wang Mi 王彌 and Du Tao 杜弢, partly Non-Chinese chieftains like Tufa Shujineng 禿髮樹機能 in modern Gansu and Li Te 李特 in Sichuan.
-At the same time, Non-Chinese tribes that had immigrated into Chinese territories several decades before fought against the local governors and founded their own states that should become known as the Sixteen Barbarian States (Wuhu shiliuguo 五胡十六國).
+The territory of the Western Jin empire 西晉 (265-316) was almost as large as that of the Han empire 漢 (206 BCE-220 CE), and the administration structure with regions or provinces (zhou 州) and subordinated commanderies (jun 郡) and princedoms (wangguo 王國, in the map in violet) was also inherited from the Han local administration.
+"Princedom" territories given to imperial princes were to be found in the eastern regions of the empire.
+In 302 some of the prince rose up against the central government, and the empire was shaken in its foundations by the rebellion of the eight princes (underlined yellow).
+From the beginning of the fourth century CE numerous rebellions spread disturbances within the Jin empire.
+The leaders of these rebellions (large yellow dots) were partially Chinese peasants or soldiers like Qi Wannian 齊萬年, Wang Ru 王如, Zhang Chang 張昌, Hao San 郝散, Wang Mi 王彌 and Du Tao 杜弢, and partially non-Chinese chieftains like Tufa Shujineng 禿髮樹機能 in modern Gansu and Li Te 李特 in Sichuan.
+At the same time, non-Chinese tribes that had immigrated into Chinese territories several decades before, fought against the local governors and founded their own states that should become known as the Sixteen Barbarian States 五胡十六國 (300~430).
 The internal disturbances did not allow wide prospects for the Jin government to engage in international trade with the Korean (Samhan/Sanhan 三韓 "Three Han": Mahan 馬韓, Chinhan/Chenhan 辰韓, Pyŏnhan/Bianhan 弁韓; Koguryŏ/Gaogouli 高句麗, Fuyu/Puyŏ 夫余, Okchŏ/Woju 沃沮 and Yemaek/Huimo 濊貊) or Japanese kingdoms (Wa/Wo 倭).

 Map Eastern Jin DynastyMap Eastern Jin DynastyMap Eastern Jin Dynasty